Carbon impact of tourism 'eye-opening'

 The US tops the rankings followed by China, Germany and India.

-Tourism is a huge and booming global industry worth over $7 trillion, and employing one in ten people around the world.
+Tourism is a huge and booming global industry worth over $7 trillion, and employs one in ten workers around the world.
 It's growing at around 4% per annum.

 Previous estimates of the impact of all this travel on carbon suggested that tourism accounted for 2.5-3% of emissions.

 However in what is claimed to be the most comprehensive assessment to date, this new study examines the global carbon flows between 160 countries between 2009 and 2013.
-It shows that the total figure is closer to 8% of the global figure.
+It shows that the total is closer to 8% of the global figure.

 As well as air travel, the authors say they have included an analysis of the energy needed to support the tourism system, including all the food, beverage, infrastructure construction and maintenance as well as the retail services that tourists enjoy.